 Schedule a Consultation

 If you think a botulinum toxin injection is the solution for your overactive bladder, fill out our contact form to schedule a consultation.
-UT Urology serves Chattanooga, Cleveland, and East Ridge, TN.
+UT Urology serves Chattanooga, and East Ridge, TN.